 Best 5 Indoor Ficus Tree Plant Care & Better Tips

 All the plants have personal benefits and care.
-Ficus Tree plants have personal tricks and tips to grow better plant than any other plants.
-There are many tricks and tips to care tropical plant.
+Ficus Tree plants have personal tricks and tips to grow better plants than any other plant.
+There are many tricks and tips to care for tropical plants.

 Here are some tricks and tips for Ficus tree care indoors.

 These gorgeous plants require a lot of light to grow, but they do not like direct sunlight.
 If the palm is in an area without enough light, the growth of the plant will slow considerably.
 If it is receiving too much direct sun, the leaves will begin to turn yellow from sunburn.

 Areca palms seem to have an unquenchable thirst during the spring and summer months.
 Ensure that the plant is in a well-draining pot because sitting in water will cause the roots to rot.
 If you overwater the palm and there is no place for the water to drain, it is likely that the plant will die.
 In fact, this is the most common reason that an areca palm dies.
 Also, this plant does not like water that has chemicals in it.
 Salt, chlorine, fluoride, and other chemicals that can be found in our drinking water will cause dots to form on the leaves, so use distilled water whenever possible.

 These tropical beauties prefer warm temperatures that are between 65 and 75 degrees Fahrenheit.
 It will not tolerate temperatures that drop below 55 degrees Fahrenheit, and cold drafts of wind can cause the leaves to form brown spots.
 High h